mlochbaum/Singeli/README.md

 The primary tool for abstraction is the **generator**.
 Written with `{parameters}`, generators perform similar tasks as C macros, C++ templates, or generics, but offer more flexibility.
 They are expanded during compilation, and form a Turing-complete language.
 Generators use lexical scoping and allow recursive calls.
 Here's a generator that calls another one:

-    def gen{sub, arg} = sub{arg, arg + 1}
+    def gen{func, arg} = func{arg, arg + 1}

 In fact, `+` is also a generator, if it's defined.
-Singeli has no built-in operators but allows the user to define infix or prefix operator syntax for a generator.
+Singeli operators aren't built in; instead the user declares each as infix or prefix syntax for a generator.
 For example, the following line from [include/skin/cop.singeli](include/skin/cop.singeli) makes `+` a left-associative infix operator with precedence 30 (there can be one infix and one prefix definition).

     oper +  __add infix left  30